KdeL/KCards/README.md

 # KCards
-Kotlin Library providing an Implementation of  **Playing Cards** Could be used to jump-start **a card game** or anything that uses playing cards.
+Kotlin Library providing an Implementation of  **Playing Cards**.
+Could be used to jump-start **a card game** or anything that uses playing cards.

 ## Usage
-Simply extend the *CardHolder* abstract class to create any entity that holds cards (decks, players,table, discarded piles etc.)

 To create a **Deck of cards** instantiate of the *Deck* class provided.